parkerpettit/transaction_transformer/README.md

 ## Weights & Biases
 - Set `WANDB_API_KEY` in your environment and `wandb login` once
-- Disable by setting `metrics.wandb: false` in YAML
 - Artifacts used by default when `use_local_inputs: false` (recommended)